citp/BlockSci/README.rst

 Python
 -------

-To use the python library, you only need to import the blocksci library.
+To use the python library, you only need to import the BlockSci library.
 By default the library is installed into BlockSci/Notebooks.
-To use the library simply open the python interpretter in that folder and run:
+To use the library simply open the Python interpreter in that folder and run:

 .. code-block:: python